parad00xx/Selling-PCS-Bot/README.md

 This bot is not any sort of fork from a bot on GitHub.
 100% ORIGINAL CODE.

-If you are interested or have any questions, you can contact me at this email: parad00xx@protonmail.com (I will not be answering any irrelevant emails.)
+If you are interested or have any questions, you can contact me at this email: parad00xx@protonmail.com (This is my only contact, annd I will not be answering any irrelevant emails.)

 For everybody else, have a good day.
 Thank you.